falcon-org/Falcon/README.md

 - libgoogle-glog-dev;
 - ijson for python (pip install ijson).

+### Linux

+Falcon is known to compile on Ubuntu 13.10.

 You will also need to build and install Watchman (https://github.com/facebook/watchman).

+### OSX

+Falcon is known to compile on OSX 10.10.4.

+you can install the needed libraries with [brew](http://brew.sh).

 ## Build